-This fall, Humanists@Work will release Stories from the Field, a full-color booklet detailing the narratives and numbers that give voice to some of the conditions and futures facing today’s UC humanities PhDs.
+This spring, Humanists@Work will release Stories from the Field, a full-color booklet detailing the narratives and numbers that give voice to some of the conditions and futures facing today’s UC humanities PhDs.
 Stories from the Field charts the economic outcomes and career trajectories for humanities PhDs against those of their peers in other disciplines, drawing conclusions from data gathered by quantitative surveys and qualitative focus groups of UC PhD alumni.
 At a moment when a global pandemic puts unprecedented pressure on the infrastructures of graduate education in the humanities, Stories from the Field offers alumni reflections on the meaning of humanities doctoral education and its impact in a broad field of professional environments.

 Gathering and Analyzing Data on UC Humanities PhDs